emoore29/emoore29.github.io/_posts/2024-10-10-building-an-art-portfolio.md

 date: 2024-10-10
 ---

 In late 2023/early 2024 I built a [portfolio website](https://www.donnapriceart.com/) for an artist.
-My client had no technical skills, didn't want to be locked into paying subscription fees for CMSs such as Wordpress or Wix, and had a custom design in mind.
+They didn't want to be locked into paying subscription fees for CMSs such as Wordpress or Wix, and had a custom design in mind.
 They also wanted to be able to update the website themselves and not have to go through me every time they wanted to add or remove a photo of their work.

-I didn't want to have to build out a GUI and/or implement authentication using vanilla HTML, CSS and JavaScript, and Sanity had a generous free plan.
-I decided to use Sanity as the platform on which my client could update the website content, and Next.js as the framework I used to build the frontend, since I was already familiar with it.
-Sanity, thankfully, handles the authentication.
+I decided to use Sanity as the backend platform on which my client could update the website content, and Next.js as the framework I used to build the frontend, since I was already familiar with it.
+Sanity handles the authentication.

 These are the primary guides I used to get started with the project: